tale-toul/OCP4AzureIPI/README.md

 The Openshift cluster deployed using this repository can be public or private:
 * A [public](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-vnet.html) cluster is fully accessible from the Internet.
 * A [private.](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html) cluster is only accessible from the VNet where it is created unless additional configurations are put in place to allow clients to connect from other VNets or from the Internet.
-This repository provides an [example of such configuration](#accessing-a-private-openshift-cluster-from-the-internet) using an [Azure Application Gateway](#https://docs.microsoft.com/en-us/azure/application-gateway/overview) to make public the private cluster, or parts of it.
+This repository provides an [example of such configuration](#accessing-a-private-openshift-cluster-from-the-internet) using an [Azure Application Gateway](#https://docs.microsoft.com/en-us/azure/application-gateway/overview) to make the private cluster or parts of it public.
 A private cluster must be installed from a host in the same VNet where the cluster will run so the installer can resolve the DNS records served by the private DNS zone.

     Some of the reasons to create a private cluster and then make it public instead of install it as a public cluster from the beginning are: